aws-samples/aws-hpc-tutorials/content/06-batch-automation/_index.md

 In this lab you will run a basic pipeline for quantification of genomic features from short read data implemented with [Nextflow](https://www.nextflow.io/index.html)

-Nextflow is a workflow manager and [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that enables scalable and reproducible scientific workflows using software containers.
-Workflow managers are software tools that make it easier to run complex bioinformatic analyses that involve multiple steps, each of which may invoke a different piece of software with different environmental dependencies or resource requirements

 This includes the following steps: